-When artists come to Artvertise saying their ads aren't working, they're usually right - but the reason is almost always one of the same eight things.
+When artists come to Artvertise saying their ads aren't working, they're usually right - but the reason is almost always one of a small set of recurring problems.
+This guide covers both situations: ads that never worked in the first place (structural problems) and ads that were working and recently stopped (performance drops).

-The good news is that most of these are fixable within a week.
-The bad news is that some of them mean you've been spending money on something that was structurally broken from the start.
+The good news: most of these are fixable within a week.
+The bad news: some of them mean you've been spending money on something that was structurally broken from the start.

 Problem 1: Wrong Campaign Objective